 An employee who has adopted a child of less than 5 years of age or a hard-to-place or handicapped child as defined in Section 451 of the N.Y.
 Social Services Law who is under the age of 18, and who is principally responsible for the care of the child, for a period of 6 months after custody of the child is received.
 In the event both parents are employed by the Library, the Library is not compelled to grant a 6 month leave to both parents.
 Family Care - An employee may be granted a leave of absence without pay for up to 6 months to care for a parent, parent-in-law, child or spouse who is suffering from a serious health condition, illness or injury.
 It is understood that the employee shall be required to provide medical information supporting the need for their presence as a caregiver during normal hours of work and fully explaining the seriousness of the illness or injury, and any decision shall be at the discretion of the Contracting Library Board of Trustees.
-In addition, at the discretion of the contracting upon sufficient proof to the employer.
-Health & Dental Insurance Health and dental insurance coverage is offered after one full calendar month of employment.
+In addition, at the discretion of the Contracting Library Board of Trustees, leave may be granted for another individual who is an actual member of the employee's household, upon sufficient proof to the employer.
+Health and dental insurance coverage is offered after one full calendar month of employment.
 Costs are deducted twice per month (24 of the 26 pay periods).
-Health Insurance - There are 4 plan levels to choose from (Bronze, Core, Value and Enhanced): Bronze Plan - High deductible plan; no employee contribution.
-Value Plan - 85% employer contribution to monthly Value Plan premium; employee pays 15% of premium.
-Core or Enhance Plan - Employer contribution equal to 85% of the monthly cost of the Value Plan premium.
+Health Insurance - There are 4 plan levels to choose from (Bronze, Core, Value and Enhanced): • Bronze Plan - High deductible plan; no employee contribution. • Value Plan - 85% employer contribution to monthly Value Plan Health & premium; employee pays 15% of premium.
+Dental • Core or Enhance Plan - Employer contribution equal to 85% of the Insurance monthly cost of the Value Plan premium.
 Employee pays 15% of Value Plan premium, plus additional cost associated with Core or Enhanced Plan.
-Dental Insurance - There are 2 plan levels to choose from: Base Plan - Single coverage at no cost; family coverage employee pays 10% of premium.
-Buy-Up Plan - If selected, employee pays the cost of the Base Plan plus the additional costs associated with the Buy-Up Plan.
-Health Insurance Waiver Employees waiving single coverage will receive \$67 per month.
-Employees waiving family coverage will receive \$100 per month.
-Payment will be made twice per month (24 of the 26 pay periods).
-Retiree Health Insurance Pre-Age 65 Retirees and eligible spouses are entitled to health insurance coverage under the following terms: Hired before 10/1/2014 with 15 or more years of continuous service at the time of retirement - 100% employer contribution of Value premium; Hired before 10/1/2014 with 5-14 years of continuous service at the time of retirement - 75% employer contribution of Value premium; Hired on or after 10/1/2014 - 0% employer contribution to health insurance.
+Dental Insurance - There are 2 plan levels to choose from: • Base Plan - Single coverage at no cost; family coverage employee pays 10% of premium. • Buy-Up Plan - If selected, employee pays the cost of the Base Plan plus the additional costs associated with the Buy-Up Plan.
+Employees waiving single coverage will receive \$67 per month.
+Health Employees waiving family coverage will receive \$100 per month.
+Insurance Waiver Payment will be made twice per month (24 of the 26 pay periods).
+Retirees and eligible spouses are entitled to health insurance coverage under the following terms: Retiree • Hired before 10/1/2014 with 15 or more years of continuous service Health at the time of retirement - 100% employer contribution of Value Insurance premium; • Hired before 10/1/2014 with 5-14 years of continuous service at the Pre-Age 65 time of retirement - 75% employer contribution of Value premium; • Hired on or after 10/1/2014 - 0% employer contribution to health insurance.